 But the story is always the same: owners sign up for an Instagram account and create their profile, but then they hit a hurdle, they’re not sure what exactly they should post.

 If this sounds familiar to you, you’re not alone.

 Generating a steady stream of content can be a struggle on Instagram, especially when research from marketing firm Buffer suggests you should post at least 1.5 times per day to please the Instagram algorithm.

 The good news, though, is that there are plenty of different ways to keep your Instagram feed fresh and your followers engaged.

-In this post, we’re going to look at what you can post on Instagram and. ideas and examples that you can adapt for your own business.
-We'll also look at how to create a posting schedule to bring your Instagram strategy to life, and even some ideas on how to make money on Instagram by promoting your products.
+In this post, we’ll look at what to post on Instagram, with ideas and examples you can adapt for your own business.
+We’ll also look at how to create a posting schedule to bring your Instagram marketing strategy to life, and even some ideas on how to make money on Instagram by promoting your products.

 Instagram offers a lot of potential as a platform for creating and nurturing relationships with your target audience, as well as features to convert them into customers.

-Because of this, it’s important to have a mix of different types of content that will appeal to users at different stages of the customer journey.
+Because of this, it’s important to have a mix of engaging content that will appeal to Instagram users at different stages of their customer journey.
 For example: